Preparing to Study Abroad

 As you prepare to study abroad, you may find it helpful to consult the following North Park University offices:

 - The Career Development and Internships Office is a crucial resource for students who are thinking of completing an internship abroad, either in conjunction with an existing study abroad program or on its own.

 - Counseling Support Services can help you think about cultural adjustment issues and prepare for homesickness.
 This office can also be a good resource for returned students who are experiencing difficulty integrating back into life at North Park and the United States.

 - Health Services can provide advice on recommended vaccinations, help you make decisions on managing medication usage or chronic illness abroad, and serve as a good resource for general tips on staying healthy while traveling.

-- Student Administrative Services can help you obtain transcripts, transfer credits, and understand how your financial aid package will apply to your particular study abroad program.
+- Office of the Registrar can help you obtain transcripts, transfer credits, and understand how your financial aid package will apply to your particular study abroad program.

 - Student Engagement is available for students who have general questions about how studying abroad will impact their academic progress.
-Students with disabilities are strongly encouraged to study abroad and should speak with the Student Support Specialist as early as possible.
+Students with disabilities are strongly encouraged to study abroad and should speak with the Disability Access Specialist as early as possible.